 To all whom it may concern:

-Be it known that I, GILBERT S. VERNAM, residing at Brooklyn, in the county of Kings and State of New York, have inventmission of messages and, further, to provide a system in which messages may be transmitted and received in plain characters or a well-known code but in which the sig-5 naling impulses are so altered before transmission over the line that they are unintelligible to anyone intercepting them.
+Be it known that I, GILBERT S. VERNAM, residing at Brooklyn, in the county of Kings and State of New York, have invent-

 5 ed certain Improvements in Secret Signaling Systems, of which the following is a specification.